irtf-coinrg/hackaton_material/README.md

 # hackaton_material
-All material for the P4 Hackaton in IETF 105
+All material for the COIN/P4 Hackaton since IETF 105